-- Finance Director: responsible for managing the finances and raising money for NESSE.
+- Director of Finance: responsible for managing the finances and raising money for NESSE.
 A great role for someone who is keen to gain experience in writing grants, is a great communicator and has an eye for detail.
 Read the detailed role description.

 - Director of Marketing & Communications: promoting NESSE and building our communications base.
 Excellent written communication skills are a must, and design or website skills would be a bonus!
 Read the detailed role description.